-By visiting our website, a partnership can schedule a payment by e-check and have funds withdrawn at a later date.
+By visiting our website, an S corporation can schedule a payment by e-check and have funds withdrawn at a later date.
 Interest and penalties will be assessed on any amount not paid when due.

-Line 32 - Overpayment
+Line 31 - Overpayment

-If the amount on line 30 is less than zero, enter it on this line.
-This is the amount the partnership has overpaid.
+If the amount on line 29 is less than zero, enter it on this line.
+This is the amount the S corporation has overpaid.

-Line 33 - 2015 Estimated Tax Payments
+Line 32 - 2016 Estimated Tax Payments

-All or part of the refund that the partnership reported on line 30 can be refunded or carried over as a 2015 estimated tax payment.
-Enter the amount of the refund reported on line 30 that the partnership wants applied to its 2015 estimated tax.
+All or part of the refund that the S corporation reported on line 31 can be refunded or carried over as a 2016 estimated tax payment.
+Enter the amount of the refund reported on line 31 that the S corporation wants applied to its 2016 estimated tax.

-Line 34 - Refund
+Line 33 - Refund

-Subtract line 33 from line 32 and enter the result on this line.
+Subtract line 32 from line 31 and enter the result on this line.
 This is the amount of the refund that will be issued.

-If the partnership is requesting a refund, please mark the box located in the top portion of Form PR-1, page 1.
+If the S corporation is requesting a refund, mark the box located in the top portion of Form CLT-4S, page 1.

-If the partnership would like to use direct deposit, enter the partnership's financial institution's routing number (RTN#) and the partnership's account number (ACCT#) in the spaces provided.
-The routing number will be nine digits and the account number can be up to 17 characters, including numbers and letters.
-Mark whether the partnership's account is a checking or savings account and if the partnership's refund will go to a bank outside of the United States and its territories (Midway Islands, Puerto Rico, American Samoa, US Virgin Islands, Federated States of Micronesia, and Guam).
+If the S corporation would like to use direct deposit, enter the S corporation's financial institution's routing number (RTN#) and the S corporation's account number (ACCT#) in the spaces provided.
+The routing number is nine digits, and the account number can be up to 17 characters, including numbers and letters.
+Mark whether the S corporation's account is a checking or savings account and if the S corporation's refund will go to a bank outside of the United States and its territories (Midway Islands, Puerto Rico, American Samoa, U.S. Virgin Islands, Federated States of Micronesia, and Guam).

-If the financial institution does not accept direct deposit, we will mail the partnership a refund check.
+If the financial institution does not accept direct deposit, we will mail the S corporation a refund check.